tractatus/tractatus.github.io/docs/data/index.md

 {: .no_toc }

-Available data to naviagte and examine.
+Available data to navigate and examine.
 {: .fs-6 .fw-300 }

 ## Table of contents